YinHK-gameDev/unity-learn/Analysis/Profiler/README.md

 -   Profile your application in Play mode in the Unity Editor
 -   Profile the Unity Editor

+When you use the Profiler window to run and profile your application in the Editor, the **results are only an approximation of your application’s behavior when the target platform runs it**.
+This is because Play mode runs in the same process as the Editor, so you can’t fully isolate your application’s CPU, GPU, and memory usage from the Unity Editor’s usage.
+This skews the resulting profiling data.

+To get better profiling results, you should always profile your application on a target device, and only profile in the Editor to quickly iterate over issues you have already identified on a device.

+You can also profile in Play mode or profile the Editor to identify issues unrelated to the performance of your application, such as whether long load times or an unresponsive Editor slows down iteration time, or if your application performs badly in Play mode.

+Whenever you profile in the Editor, you should make sure that you open Play mode in maximized view, and reduce the amount of open Editor windows.
+This ensures that other Editor windows don’t use up time on the render thread and GPU, and therefore affect the performance data.
+When Play mode is in a maximized view it runs your application at a resolution closer to that of your target device, which directly affects performance issues such as those related to fill rate.

+**Profiling in Play mode**

+The Profiler’s default target is Play mode, which records activities when the Editor is running Play mode.
+Play mode profiling is useful to test out quick changes without having to rebuild a player, but you should not use it as a replacement for validating builds on your application’s target platform and devices.
+This is because Play mode runs in the same application and main thread as the Editor, which means that when you profile in Play mode, the Editor’s systems such as the UI, Inspectors, Scene View rendering, and asset management affect the performance and memory profiling measurements of your application.

 #### Profile your application on a target platform

 To profile your application on its target release platform, connect the target device to your network or directly to your computer via cable.
 You can also connect to a device via IP address.
 You can only profile your application as a **Development Build**.
 To set this up, go to **Build Settings** (menu: **File** > **Build Settings**) and select your application’s target platform.
 Enable the **Development Build** setting.
 When you enable this setting, two settings related to the Profiler become available: **Autoconnect Profiler** and **Deep Profiling Support**.